 Common Questions

-The original Raffaello candy is made of many different ingredients including skimmed milk powder, whey powder, emulsifiers, sugar, and more.
+The original Raffaello candy is made of many different ingredients, including skimmed milk powder, whey powder, emulsifiers, sugar, and more.
 Homemade Raffaello coconut balls are often made with only 3 basic ingredients: condensed milk, blanched almonds, and coconut flakes.

 In the refrigerator, your Raffaello coconut balls will last for up to 4-5 days and up to 2-3 months in the freezer if kept in an air-tight container.

-Evaporated milk is not sweetened while condensed milk contains added sugar.
-They both undergo a similar process of evaporation but the final taste and consistency are very different.
+Evaporated milk is not sweetened, while condensed milk contains added sugar.
+They both undergo a similar process of evaporation, but the final taste and consistency are very different.
 Because of this, they are not interchangeable in baking recipes.

 More Dessert Recipes You Will Love!

-If you tried this Coconut Raffaello Balls Recipe or any other recipe on my blog please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried this Coconut Raffaello Balls Recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

-Coconut Raffaello Balls (3 Ingredients!)
+Coconut Raffaello Balls (4 Ingredients!)

 Ingredients

-- 170 grams fine shredded coconut
+- 170 grams desiccated coconut finer than shredded coconut

-- 20 pcs roasted almonds
+- 20 roasted almonds

 SAVE THIS RECIPE!💌